On the notion of metaplectic Barbasch-Vogan duality

 \vsp

-This note is organized as follows.
-In Section 2, we review the Barbasch-Vogan duality for classical Lie algebras.
-In Section 3, we relate the metaplectic Barbash-Vogan duality with the Barbash-Vogan duality for a (much) larger symplectic Lie algebra.
-Along the way we prove basic properties of the metaplectic Barbash-Vogan duality, namely Proposition \ref{lemin1}.
-To work with primitive ideals of $\oU(\g)$ with infinitesimal character $\chi_{\check \CO}$, our main idea is to ``lift'' all that we do in $\g =\s\p_{2n}(\C)$ to $\h = \o_{2n+2a+1}(\BC)$, through theta lifting for the complex dual pair $(G,H)=(\Sp_{2n}(\BC), \oO_{2n+2a+1}(\BC))$ in the stable range (where we fix an integer $a\geq n$).
+This article is organized as follows.
+In \Cref{sec:review}, we review the Barbasch-Vogan duality for classical Lie algebras.
+In \Cref{sec:MBV-BV}, we relate the metaplectic Barbasch-Vogan duality with the Barbasch-Vogan duality for a (much) larger symplectic Lie algebra.
+Along the way we prove basic properties of the metaplectic Barbasch-Vogan duality, namely Proposition \ref{lemin1}.
+To work with primitive ideals of $\oU(\g)$ with infinitesimal character $\chi_{\check \CO}$, our main idea is to ``lift'' all that we do in $\g =\s\p_{2n}(\C)$ to $\h = \o_{2n+2a+1}(\BC)$, through theta lifting for the complex dual pair $(G,H)=(\Sp_{2n}(\BC), \oO_{2n+2a+1}(\BC))$ in the so-called stable range (where we fix an integer $a\geq n$).